adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 ### OpenJDK upstream contributions

-The OpenJDK upstream community is fully supportive of reproducible builds, and over the past year many contributors their have been finding and resolving non-deterministic issues.
+The OpenJDK upstream community is fully supportive of reproducible builds, and over the past year many contributors have been finding and resolving non-deterministic issues.
 At Eclipse Adoptium extensive work has been done to achieve identical OpenJDK binaries on the Linux platforms in the jdk "head" stream (jdk-19+).
 This has involved in-depth build comparison debugging to identify non-deterministic build issues, and any OpenJDK issues are then contributed back upstream to the OpenJDK community project.
 These fixes have also been backported to the